ChubiMoses/raiser-ink-contract/README.md

-# Blockchain Contract for Hackathon
+# Raiser Ink!
+Contract

 This repository contains a blockchain contract developed for a hackathon.
-The contract, written in Rust, is designed to manage transactions and contributions in a blockchain network.
+The contract, written in ink!, is designed to manage transactions and contributions in a blockchain network.

 ## Overview